OWSupport/TB-MP-universal-scripts/README.md

 # TB-Universal-code
 # Last update - 26.7.2018
-Isn'T necesary contain every code, just what you want use
+Isn't necessary contain every file, just what you want use

 But must contain addition data   --  customized for the map